blukas2/Playing-With-Test-Driven-Development/README.md

 # Playing-With-Test-Driven-Development

+## Hello there!

-This is a repository to experiment with test driven development
+This is a repository dedicated for small projects to experiment with test driven development.
+Feel free to look around!
+Projects inluded:
+- convert to binary
+- paligrams
+- anagrams